CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 with reverse engineering and exploitation on conventional architectures and software stacks.

-## Acknowledgements

-The authors gratefully acknowledge John Baldwin, Reuben Broadfoot, Lawrence Esswood, Brett Gutstein, Joe Kiniry, Alex Richardson, Austin Roach, and Daniel Zimmerman for their feedback and support in developing these exercises.

 ## Skills development exercises

 **Skills development exercises** are intended to take 1-2 hours each,